 “Yeah—I’ll just have to remember to put the seat down.”

 Marci laughed.
-“At least you’ve got your own place.”
+“Well, at least you’ve got your own place.”

-“That’s right.
-So I can do stupid things, like getting drunk.
+“Yeah—so I can do stupid things, like getting drunk.
 Stupid.”
 She tried to shake off the grogginess.
-“So, when are you making the move?”
+“So, when are you making your move, girl?”

 “But it’s government housing, right?”